shrey-1999/IPL-Score-Prediction/README.md

-# Graduate Admission Prediction
+# IPL Score Prediction

-This project predicts the admission of a student based on different features including university rating, student’s undergrade GPA, GRE score, research experience and etc. This predicts that how much chances are there that the student will get admission in his selected university or not.
+This project predicts the Score of a IPL team based on different features including overs passed , runs scored , wickets taken and etc. This predicts a given range of the score i.e , giving an upper and a lower limit .

-In this project I have used multiple algorithms including linear regression, artificial neural network (ANN), random forest regressor, decision tree regressor.
+In this project I have used multiple algorithms including linear regression , random forest regressor, decision tree regressor.
 In the end I deployed Linear Regression model due to lack of storage on heroku. otherwise on local all models are working fine.